HScheiber/STAT545-hw-Scheiber-Hayden/hw04/tidy_joins.md

 | Canada  |  1967|    72.13|
 | Canada  |  1972|    72.88|

-Now it's time to reshape this data into the form I want.
+Now it's time to reshape this data into a different form.
 The `spread` function is used to convert a single column into multiple columns.
 This is useful to use on the **country** column because there are only three values present there.
 The three values will become new columns in the reshaped dataframe.

 ``` r
 data.selected.wide <- data.selected.long %>%